-- Shareholders/ Members are encouraged to join the Meeting through Tablets/ Laptops connected through broadband for better experience. - Shareholders/ Members are required to use Internet with a good speed (preferably 2 MBPS download stream) to avoid any disturbance during the meeting. - Please note that Shareholders/ Members connecting from Mobile Devices or Tablets or through Laptops connecting via Mobile Hotspot may experience Audio/Visual loss due to fluctuation in their network.
-It is therefore recommended to use stable Wi-FI or LAN connection to mitigate any kind of aforesaid glitches.
+- 2. Members are encouraged to join the Meeting through Laptops for better experience. - 3.
+Further Members will be required to allow Camera and use Internet with a good speed to avoid any disturbance during the meeting. - 4.
+Please note that Participants Connecting from Mobile Devices or Tablets or through Laptop connecting via Mobile Hotspot may experience Audio/Video loss due to Fluctuation in their respective network.
+It is therefore recommended to use Stable Wi-Fi or LAN Connection to mitigate any kind of aforesaid glitches. - 5.
+Shareholders who would like to express their views/have questions may send their questions in advance mentioning their name demat account number/ folio number, email id, mobile number at cs@suvidhaa.com.
+The same will be replied by the company suitably.